 Programs and sponsoring institutions need to ensure currency of all data in ADS prior to the site visit, with a focus on responses to citations, changes in the program since the last review, and changes the program requests a the site visit.
 The ACGME site visit announcement letter contains detailed instructions for how and when to update the information in ADS, and any specific instructions for the particular program.

 How much lead time does a program receive for a site visit?

 Programs scheduled for a full or focused site visit arising out of the review of data submitted annually through ADS are given a minimum of 30 days of advance notice, with the option of one postponement if the request meets ACGME justification criteria.
 Because site visits no longer use a program document prepared specifically for the site visit (i.e., the PIF), a shorter announcement period is feasible.
 The letter from the Review Committee indicating the need for a site visit, and the areas of the program that will be assessed, includes a tentative date, which is generally stated as the first day of the month in which the visit is to occur.
 This is not the actual site visit date, which is communicated subsequently in a letter sent by the Department of Field Activities.

 Programs scheduled for a 10-year site visit will receive a 90-day advance notice of the date.
 These programs will also be given a 30-day advance notice by the ACGME of the date when they should begin their self-study.

-For all site visits, the ACGME will send an e-mail notice, and simultaneously, will post a detailed site visit announcement letter in the program’s folder in ADS.
+For all site visits, the ACGME sends an e-mail notice, and simultaneously posts a detailed site visit announcement letter in the program’s folder in ADS.
 Programs should review the letter carefully.